 Our language-oriented stream emphasizes a fluent knowledge of Spanish, focusing on understanding, speaking, reading, and writing, including courses for business and translation.
 Meanwhile, Waterloo’s Hispanic club gives you the chance to practice your conversation skills with peers.

 Alternatively, you can opt to specialize in Latin American Literatures and Cultures.
 In this stream, you'll study the major literary and cultural trends of Latin America, from pre-Columbian times to the present, while developing strong research skills along the way.

-Earn a Bachelor of Arts degree in Honours Spanish
+- Graduate with a Bachelor of Arts in Spanish

 Co-op = relevant paid work experience

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.

 - Mobile operations analyst

 What can you do with a degree in Spanish?

 Waterloo Spanish graduates commonly pursue careers where their multi-language skills are put to use, such as in business, auditing, and teaching.
 They typically work in financial institutions, schools, and more.

 - Associate, Human Resources – Frost Bank